aedans/Nylon/BUILTINS.md

 ## Functions
 - ',': Casts the top of the stack to a function, then calls it.

+## IO
+- '': Reads a line of input from stdin.
+- 'ß': Writes the top of the stack to stdout.

 ## Ascii Canvas
 - 'ð': "Paints" the top string of the stack on 4th string of the stack at coordinate points